Data Cleaning in Excel 101, Part 6: How to Remove Duplicates

 Now, you can go through and examine your duplicate values and see for yourself if there are any outstanding reasons for these errors.
 If you like, go back and apply method one.

+Now you know how to remove duplicates in excel!
 We encourage you to try out these examples and let us know if you have any questions.
 We hope these methods help you as you clean your data!
-Please let us know if there are other topics or data cleaning problems you would like us to tackle by emailing email@example.com.
+Please let us know if there are other topics or data cleaning problems you would like us to tackle by emailing firstname.lastname@example.org.